Mealman1551/ADC/README.md

 ## Contact

 Have questions or want to learn more?
-Feel free to reach out via [your-email@example.com](mailto:your-email@example.com).
+Feel free to reach out via [This mail address](mailto:nathandubuy4@gmail.com).

 ---